Analiese DiConti-Gibbs, M.D.

 Mentor: Dr. Andrew Young, M.D.

-Aim to reduce unnecessary lab ordering on inpatient medicine services through various resident-focused interventions
+Aim to reduce unnecessary lab ordering on inpatient medicine services through various resident-focused interventions.
+This work has been presented at SGIM-CA and SHM in 2019 and is currently under review for publication.

 LAC+USC Department of Medicine, Quality Improvement (April 2016 – June 2017)